-Toby Jugs and character jugs have remained popular collectables for centuries, admired for their craftsmanship, humour, and connection to British history.
-At Potteries Auctions, we have been valuing and selling Toby Jugs, Royal Doulton character jugs, and Staffordshire pottery for over 25 years, giving our specialists extensive knowledge of this fascinating collecting field.
-If you would like to discover what your Toby Jug could be worth, our experts are happy to help — request a free valuation today or send clear photographs via WhatsApp for professional advice.
+Toby Jugs and character jugs have been popular collectables for centuries, admired for their craftsmanship, humour, and historical charm.
+At Potteries Auctions, we’ve been valuing and selling Toby Jugs, Royal Doulton character jugs, and Staffordshire pottery for over 25 years.

 ✅ Made before the early 20th century